Mayor Turner Kicks Off Neighborhood Complete Communities Meetings

 Complete Communities Advisory Committee

-An advisory committee has been established to serve as a sounding board, as ambassadors for the effort, and as links to residents and businesses in the selected neighborhoods.
+An advisory committee serve as a sounding board, ambassadors for the effort, and links to residents and businesses in the selected neighborhoods.
 The committee is comprised of 26 community leaders and advocates that have a balanced perspective ranging from city-wide to neighborhood specific involvement.
 Click to view the list of Complete Communities Advisory Committee members.

 |Media Releases 2019|

 |June 20, 2019||Mayor expands Complete Communities initiative to five more neighborhoods|

 |June 19, 2019||Mayor Turner to announce expansion of Complete Communities Initiative|